 The radio, according to popular history, was invented by the great inventor Guglielmo Marconi.
-Indeed, some authors, such as Hong, go to great pains to argue the originality of Marconi relative to his contemporaries and the various other people that, between 1896 and 1898 claimed to have reached, or being poised to reach, wireless transmission of radio signals at a substantial distance.
+Indeed, some authors, such as Hong, go to great pains to argue for the originality of Marconi relative to his contemporaries and the various other people that, between 1896 and 1898 claimed to have reached, or being poised to reach, wireless transmission of radio signals at a substantial distance.

 Abundant evidence, including the very same evidence reported by Hong himself in his passionate defense of Marconi, suggests otherwise.
-There are many competitors, which is to say: many people who have claimed to have invented the radio in a form more or less similar, but functionally equivalent, to Marconi.
-They range from the most official ones, the British physicist Oliver Lodge in the United Kingdom, and the forgotten genius Nikoli Telsa in the United States, to the least loved one, the Russian Aleksander Popov who, it is now clearly documented, described his findings in a paper published in 1895 and demonstrated the functioning of his apparatus in front of the St Petersburg Physical Society in March 1896, to the most relevant but least visible one, Henry B. Jackson, an engineer working for the Royal Navy.
+There are many competitors, which is to say: many people who have claimed to have invented the radio in a form slightly different form, but functionally equivalent, to that of Marconi.
+They range from the official ones, the British physicist Oliver Lodge in the United Kingdom, and the forgotten genius Nikola Tesla in the United States, to the least loved one, the Russian Aleksander Popov who, it is now clearly documented, described his findings in a paper published in 1895 and demonstrated the functioning of his apparatus to the St Petersburg Physical Society in March 1896, to the most relevant but least visible one, Henry B. Jackson, an engineer working for the Royal Navy.